AJ6CU/Nextion-screens-for-uBitx-KD8CEC-firmware/README.md

 https://github.com/phdlee/ubitx/releases/download/1.1/UBITX_Nextion_GUI_V3.zip

 I believe that the same ".tft" files could be regenerated using the Nextion Editor LTS.
-The files in the "recent nextion screen" directory were all generated tieh the V.163.3 model and "should" work on all years of Nextion screens.
+The files in the "recent nextion screen" directory were all generated using the V1.63.3 editor and "should" work on all years of Nextion screens.

 NEXTION SCREEN MODELS